Lawrence-Charland/Tsubaki/README.md

 ---

-This is a personal practice project, and also the first project I've created since I started coding.
-You are welcome to use it. **I am not a professional developer**, so the code may reveal some of my inexperience, and I hope you can understand.
-This project is reasonably robust, but not production‑ready. **Feel free to play with it as a toy.**
+This is a personal practice project, and it is also the first project I have created since I began exploring development-oriented programming.
+You are welcome to use it, and any feedback or suggestions regarding any issues would be greatly appreciated.

-Due to my limited knowledge, this project **supports only Linux distributions**.
-Without further ado, the help information is as follows:
+*Note: If you intend to make any changes to the repository, please inform me in advance.*

 ---